joshuacox/nx/README.md

 nx is a helper shell wrapper around some common tasks I do on my NixOS systems.

-and if nx doesn't recognize the command it passes it nix anyhow!
+and if nx doesn't recognize the command it passes it to nix anyhow!

 So you might as well just type `nx`